Spiked eigenvalues of high-dimensional sample autocovariance matrices: CLT and applications: Model Setting

+To the extent of our knowledge, in the existing literature the parameter $\tau$ is assumed to be a given constant.
+This classical setting is included in our work under Assumption \ref{assumptions - tau fixed}.
+We will also study a novel setup where we allow $\tau$ diverge as $T\to\infty$.
+This new setup is motivated by the observation that the theoretical results under the classical fixed $\tau$ settings can be inaccurate when $\tau$ is large.
+As will be shown, the quantity $\gamma_n(\tau)$ will appear in the characterisation of the asymptotic location of the eigenvalues as well as the variance term in the central limit theorem.
+For $\tau$ large, $\gamma_n(\tau)$ can be very small, in which case our second setting provides a more accurate description on the effect of large $\tau$.

-We will consider two different types of asymptotic regimes on $\mu_{i, \tau}$ as $T\to\infty$.
-In the first case, we assume $\tau$ is a fixed integer for all $T$; in the second case, we allow $\tau$ to vary with $T$ and assume $\tau\to\infty$ as $T\to\infty$.
-In the case where $\tau$ is fixed, we will assume without any loss of generality that the sequence $(\mu_{i,\tau})_i$ is arranged in decreasing order.
-Furthermore, we assume that $\{\mu_{i, \tau}\}$ is well separated, i.e. there exists $\epsilon>0$ such that $\mu_{i, \tau}/\mu_{i+1, \tau}> 1+ \epsilon$ for all $i$ and $T$.
+In the case where $\tau$ is fixed, we will assume without any loss of generality that the sequence $(\mu_{i,\tau})_i$ is arranged in decreasing order, at least for large $T$.
+Furthermore, we assume impose a spectral gap condition that guarantees $\{\mu_{i, \tau}\}$ is well separated, i.e. there exists $\epsilon>0$ such that $\mu_{i, \tau}/\mu_{i+1, \tau}> 1+ \epsilon$ for all $i$ and $\tau$.
 This assumption is standard (see e.g. \cite{CaiHanPan2017}) and ensures that the empirical eigenvalues are separated asymptotically.

 In the case where $\tau$ is allowed to vary with $T$, it is too restrictive to assume that such an ordering on $\mu_{i, \tau}$ exists for all $\tau\ge 0$.
 For example, suppose the $(y_{1t})_t$ has a large variance $\sigma_1^2$ but a very rapidly decaying auto-covariance function $\gamma_1(\cdot)$, while $(y_{2t})_t$ has a smaller variance but a slow decaying auto-covariance function.
 Then we can easily have $\mu_{1, 1}> \mu_{2,1}$ as well as $\mu_{1, \tau}< \mu_{2,\tau}$ for a larger $\tau$ so the assumption $\mu_{1, \tau}>\mu_{2, \tau}$ for all $\tau$ is unrealistic.
 Instead, we will assume that the sequence $(\mu_{i,\tau})_i$ is well separated only asymptotically, i.e. we assume there exists $\tau_0$ large enough and $\epsilon>0$ such that